Pradhyumna789/Omni-Acoustic-Nexus/README.md

 # Omni-Acoustic-Nexus

-## An audio library powered by AWS S3 and Cloudfront CDN's
+## An Audio Library Powered By AWS S3 and Cloudfront CDN's

 ### Project Abstract